livechat/chat.io-docs/site/content/apis-overview/bot-agents.md

 * you can not log in using BOT Agent account
 * you can not set password for BOT Agent account
-* BOT Agent does not have an email - operator_id is a random hash
+* BOT Agent does not have an email - agent_id is a random hash

 ## Configuring bot agents